Tekali7/IlBelPaese/README.md

 ## Validator Testing

+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) were used to validate the project.
 The validation results are displayed with a snippet of the code to indicate their association with the respective page.

 ### HTML Validator